World Environment Day 2020: Date, Theme, Significance and History

 World Environment Day is observed on June 5.
-The main aim behind observing this day is to raise awareness about the environment and why it is important to conserve the planet.
+Countries across the world mark this day to raise awareness about the environment and the importance of conserving the planet.

-The theme for this year's World Environment Day is ‘Celebrate Biodiversity’.
-It is said that World Environment Day is the biggest annual event that is carried out by the United Nations.
+The theme this year is ‘Celebrate Biodiversity’.
+It is said that World Environment Day is the biggest annual event organised by the United Nations.

-In 1972, the United Nations held a conference on Human Environment.
-It is here that the decision of annually celebrating a day dedicated to the environment was taken.
-Two years later in 1974, the first World Environment Day was celebrated and the theme of the day was "Only one Earth".
+In 1972, the United Nations held a conference and it is here that the decision for an annual celebration of a day dedicated to the environment was taken.
+Two years later in 1974, the first World Environment Day was celebrated with the theme "Only One Earth".

-Taking to micro-blogging site Twitter, on the day, UN Secretary-General António Guterres said, “To care for humanity, we must care for nature.
+UN Secretary-General António Guterres took to micro-blogging site Twitter on the day and said, “To care for humanity, we must care for nature.
 As we work to build back better, let’s put nature where it belongs - at the heart of our decision making.
 On #WorldEnvironmentDay and every day, it’s time #ForNature"

 To care for humanity, we must care for nature.— António Guterres (@antonioguterres) June 5, 2020